ChengranAA/QuickNii/README.md

 # QuickNii - Quick and easy NIfTI file viewer

 QuickNii is a simple NIfTI file viewer that allows you to quickly view NIfTI files in a simple and easy to use interface.
-It is designed to be a lightweight and fast viewer that can be used to quickly view NIfTI files without the need for a full-featured medical imaging viewer.
+It is designed to be a lightweight (only about 3MB!) and fast viewer that can be used to quickly view NIfTI files without the need for a full-featured medical imaging viewer.

 <img src="./README.assets/demo.png" alt="demo" style="zoom:25%;" />